odCat/symmetric-qwerty/t.typ

  :Oh, 99 bottles of beer on the wall, 99 bottles of beer.
  :If 9 of us take 9 each, there will still be 18 left for the song.

-I:Use your ;-finger for the 0-key.
+I:Use your L-finger for the 0-key.
 *:_T_R_L165
 D:;;; ;0; ;;; ;0; ;;; ;0; ;;;